BENABDESSALEM/Example_MVVM_SwiftUI_Combine/README.md

-# Sports_MVVM_SwiftUI_Combine
+# Example_MVVM_SwiftUI_Combine
-TheSports with SwiftUI framework and MVVM architecture as well as Combine.
+Example with SwiftUI framework and MVVM architecture as well as Combine.
 Handling landscape mode.